AlbrechtL/welle.io/README.md

 This repository contains the implementation of a simple DAB/DAB+ receiver.
 It is fork from dab-rpi and sdr-j-dab which is now qt-dab https://github.com/JvanKatwijk/qt-dab.

-The receiver supports terrestrial DAB and DAB+ reception with as input the sample stream from a dabstick (rtl_sdr) or a rtl_tcp server
+The receiver supports terrestrial DAB and DAB+ reception with as input the sample stream from a rtl_sdr, a rtl_tcp server or a I/Q RAW file (for developers).

 Table of contents